alizadina/mediumish/_posts/2024-08-02-kafka-on-kubernetes.md

     B2 -- Consumes --> C5
     B3 -- Consumes --> C4

     %% Styling
     classDef kafkaStyle fill:#e0f7e9,stroke:#4caf50,stroke-width:2px;
     class K1,K2 kafkaStyle;
 </div>

-Apart from what we said above, Kafka is:
-- A stateful service which means that bringing down a broker (the node that is responsible for one or more partitions of a topic) has an impact on the availability of the topic and the producers and consumers connected to the partitions owned by the broker.
-- Made up of brokers (we need to have at least three) where each broker knows the existence of other brokers (unlike a microservice).
-- Made up of producers/consumers that connect directly to one or more brokers which means that putting a load balancer in front of a broker isn’t meaningful.
-- Each broker maintains a cache of the messages in the filesystem cache which cannot be reserved and will be made available by the OS depending on the amount of space after being shared with other processes.
-An alternative to Kafka is Redpanda which reserves memory and uses the Direct Memory Access (DMA) capability to service the reads and writes and bypasses the filesystem cache.

-Zookeeper has similar characteristics:
-- A stateful service where data is stored in a hierarchical namespace like a filesystem or a tree data structure.
-- Made up of nodes (at least three and an odd number of nodes) to maintain quorum.
-- Each node knows the existence of other nodes.
-- Each client (Kafka broker) knows about the existence of nodes and has a direct connection to the nodes.

 # Typical Requirements of running Kafka
 ## Security